Ghost Shrimp Care Guide: Diet, Breeding and Tank Mates

 The lifespan of the Ghost or Glass Shrimp depends on the place of origin and their breeding.
 Still, their average life span is considered around a year.
 These Shrimps are easy to breed and inexpensive.

-They also make a great feeder fish, and many bred them for the larger fishes in the aquarium.
-As they are inexpensive and easy to breed, the feeder fish are kept in the tank with poor filtration and high densities.
+They also make great feeder fish, and many breed them for the larger fish in the aquarium.
+As they are inexpensive and easy to breed, feeder fish are kept in tanks with poor filtration and high densities.

 It results in their early death and an increase in their mortality rate.
 If they are bred in poor conditions, keeping them in the new tank with healthy conditions won’t affect their health.
 They are still likely to die within a few days.